 You have the option of getting chicken or pork belly sliders, but that just seems silly because you’re obviously going to get pork belly.
 All jokes aside, it was glazed in this crazy delicious BBQ sauce, then topped with atchara (Filipino pickles made from papayas), arugula, and sriracha yum yum.
 Honestly, some of the best sliders you’ll ever have the pleasure of devouring.

 Their burger comes with purple slaw and crispy onions, slathered with said BBQ sauce, and the fries?
 Think of it as Filipino style poutine, topped with American cheese, jalapeños and Jojo’s gravy.
-On top of scrumptious Filipino food, they’re also selling a slew of dope cocktails so make sure you take a look.
-They’re currently open Monday 6PM-12AM, Wednesday/Thursday from 5PM-10PM, Friday from 5PM-12PM, Saturday from 4PM-12PM and Sunday from 12PM-11PM.
+On top of scrumptious Filipino food, they also offer dope cocktails so make sure you take a look.

 3. Bantam King

 Craving noodz?
-Then you definitely want to get Bantam King to go.
+Then you definitely want to get Bantam King.
 They specialize in chicken-based broths so their ramen’s probably lighter than you’re used to, but their bowls are equally flavorful.
 Our personal favorite is their spicy miso, but you can’t go wrong with anything you get there so go wild.

 Thank the food gods for ChiKo.
 They do modern Chinese and Korean cuisine, and their noms are damn delicious.
-Both their locations (Capitol Hill and DuPont) are open, and they offer free delivery via caviar.
-Although there’s a lot of overlap with their menus, they offer a handful of different dishes at each place so definitely take a look.
+They have several locations around the DMV area, and although there’s a lot of overlap with their menus, they offer a handful of different dishes at each place.

-One thing’s for sure though, make sure to get their cumin lamb stir fry, any (or all) of their dumplings, their crispy chicken springrolls, their chilled marinated littleneck clams, and their orange-ish chicken.
+One thing’s for sure, make sure to get their cumin lamb stir fry, any (or all) of their dumplings, their crispy chicken springrolls, their chilled marinated littleneck clams, and their orange-ish chicken.
 Andddd you’re welcome in advance!

-Their DuPont location’s open from 11-9PM (they do a variety of rice bowls and sammiches for lunch), and Capitol Hill’s open from 5-9PM.
-Chef Scott Drewno whips up specials on the regular so make sure you follow their instagram to stay in the know, and place your order online by clicking here!
+Their DuPont location’s open from 11-9PM (they do a variety of rice bowls and sammiches for lunch), and chef Scott Drewno whips up specials on the regular so make sure you follow their instagram to stay in the know, and place your order online by clicking here!

 PS.
 ChiKo Cap Hill does a dope breakfast concept called I Egg You on weekends, and it’s yolk porn at its finest – think delicious egg sammies, delightful open faced griddlers, and loaded pots.
 Open from 8AM-1PM on Saturdays and Sundays, available via contactless pickup and delivery!